ahmadsaadat/Python_Notes_RAG/README.md

 # Personal_RAG

 Problem:
-1. POC to showcase our ability to create a RAG pipeline from our Notes app.
+1. We want to gain insight into our notes.

-Goals:
+Solution:
-1. Create a RAG pipeline
+1. Create POC to showcase our ability to create a RAG pipeline using our Notes.

 Design:
 ```mermaid